cityofasheville/Digital-Services-Developer/README.md

 * You may use or borrow anything you want but the work should be done by you.
-* You may email us with any questions: sbarnwell@ashevillenc.gov or use this repo’s issues (preferred).
+* You may email us with any questions: ejackson@ashevillenc.gov ccarlyle@ashevillenc.gov or use this repo’s issues (preferred).